-Although there is no legal provision requiring you to buy rideshare insurance, you need to understand its significance for your financial health.
+Although there is no legal provision requiring you to buy insurance for rideshare, you need to understand its significance for your financial health.
 As a rideshare driver, you will constantly be behind the wheel, which means greater exposure to accident-related expenses.

-So, rather than opting for standard coverage, go for an additional rideshare insurance policy from a private insurer.
+So, rather than opting for standard coverage, go for an additional insurance policy for rideshare from a private insurer.
 It is only wise that you purchase more extensive coverage than the average commuter.

 Lyft and Uber Insurance Coverage Structure